kevinabouhanna/batata-harra-webring/README.md

 2. Add our webring component in the footer of your website `<webring-css site="https://gabykaram.com"></webring-css>`.
 3. Create a pull request to manifest.json with your own configuration.

-Hurray! you're now a proud Batata Harra member.
+Hurray! you're now a proud Batata Harra member 😎